ivanolmo/FSND-capstone/API_Doc.md

     - name
     - salary

-Every field must be populated, so `NOT NULL` constraints are enforced in the backend.
+Every field must be populated.
+Constraints are enforced in the backend so that no fields are null.
 A `player` cannot be inserted if the `team_id` or `agent_id` do not already exist in the database.
 Additionally, no `team` or `agent` can be deleted if either has a `player` assigned to it.